 There are a variety of ways that a personal data breach could trigger anxiety.
 For example, if your banking details are compromised either accidentally or unlawfully, criminals can use this information to commit identity fraud or steal money from your account.
 This can cause significant anxiety.

 Or if a document containing your home address is exposed.
 This can leave you suffering from anxiety caused by a data breach, worrying that your safety is at risk.
-Furthermore, there may be the need to move home due to your address becoming public knowledge.
+Additionally, if you were a witness to a crime and a witness GDPR data breach that compromised your personal data occurred, you could suffer from anxiety following this as you may be worried that the perpetrator of the crime knows your personal information.
 All of these examples could lead to anxiety or further mental health harm.

 These are just a few examples of how a personal data breach could occur, leading to anxiety or other psychological harm.
 To learn more, get in touch with our team today.